-The Fellowship in Maternal Fetal Medicine (MFM) Program is a fully Royal College accredited two-year subspecialty program.
+The Maternal-Fetal Medicine (MFM) Subspecialty Residency Program (Fellowship) is a fully Royal College-accredited two-year subspecialty program.

 Francine Tessier, MD, FRCSC